 - 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
-In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC CSV DELIMITER=",". - 3.
-Restart the server with the command nrestart fwadmin-server.
+In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC_CSV_DELIMITER=", ". - 3.
+Restart the server with the command nrestart smc.